MGanoub/IPTVPlayer/README.md

 ## Features

-- **Multiple provider profiles**  save server URL, username, and password per provider, switch between them from a dropdown
+- **Multiple provider profiles**:  save server URL, username, and password per provider, switch between them from a dropdown
-- **Xtream Codes API integration**  authenticates and pulls channels via `player_api.php`, not raw M3U export (more reliable, avoids slow/timeout-prone playlist export endpoints on some providers)
+- **Xtream Codes API integration**:  authenticates and pulls channels via `player_api.php`, not raw M3U export (more reliable, avoids slow/timeout-prone playlist export endpoints on some providers)
-- **Category browsing**  channels are grouped using the provider's real `get_live_categories` data, with a search box to filter categories (built to comfortably handle playlists in the 10,000+ channel range)
+- **Category browsing**:  channels are grouped using the provider's real `get_live_categories` data, with a search box to filter categories (built to comfortably handle playlists in the 10,000+ channel range)
-- **Local caching via SQLite + EF Core**  channels and profiles persist to a local database; reopening the app shows your last-loaded channel list instantly, no re-fetch required
+- **Local caching via SQLite + EF Core**:  channels and profiles persist to a local database; reopening the app shows your last-loaded channel list instantly, no re-fetch required
-- **Playback via LibVLCSharp**  handles HLS, MPEG-TS, and other live-stream formats VLC supports natively
+- **Playback via LibVLCSharp**:  handles HLS, MPEG-TS, and other live-stream formats VLC supports natively
-- **Playback controls**  play/pause, stop, volume
+- **Playback controls**:  play/pause, stop, volume
-- **Dark UI**  custom WPF styles and control templates (no default Windows chrome)
+- **Dark UI**:  custom WPF styles and control templates (no default Windows chrome)

 ## Tech stack